The Master of the Game: John Sullivan

 One may question how Sully still manages to run around for a full four quarters of footy each weekend.

 “I do get on the training track twice a week.
-I play golf, tennis, and row.
+I play golf even on here, tennis, and row.
 All in all, I keep myself pretty active.”

 ‘Sully’ has his eyes firmly set on the big 1000, and intends to reach this incredible milestone in the next two years.
 When it boils down to it, Sully just can’t get enough of this great game.